-A: Per Section 23.55 of the property Tax Code If your land qualified for agricultural appraisal and you change its use to a non-agricultural use, you will owe a rollback tax for each of the previous five years in which your land received the lower appraisal.
+A: Per Section 23.55 of the property Tax Code If your land qualified for agricultural appraisal and you change its use to a non-agricultural use, you will owe a rollback tax for each of the previous three years in which your land received the lower appraisal.
 The rollback tax is the difference between the taxes you paid on your land’s agricultural value and the taxes you would have paid if the land had been taxed on its higher market value.
 Additionally, 7-percent interest is charged for each year from the date that the taxes would have been due.

 Q: What is meant by “1-d-1 appraisal”?